cawka/cs118-spring2016/project-2.md

     * Initial window size: **1 Kbyte**
     * Initial slow start threshold: **8 Kbytes**
     * Retransmission time out value: **500 ms**

+## Environment Setup

+The best way to guarantee full credit for the project is to do project development using a Ubuntu 16.04-based virtual machine.

+You can easily create an image in your favourite virtualization engine (VirtualBox, VMware, Docker) using the Vagrant platform and steps outlined below.

+### Set up Vagrant and create VM instance

+**Note that all example commands are executed on the host machine (your laptop), e.g., in Terminal.app (or iTerm2.app) on OS X, cmd in Windows, and console or xterm on Linux.
+After the last step (`vagrant ssh`) you will get inside the virtual machine and can compile your code there.**

+- Download and install your favourite virtualization engine, e.g., [VirtualBox](https://www.virtualbox.org/wiki/Downloads)

+- Download and install [Vagrant tools](https://www.vagrantup.com/downloads.html) for your platform

+- Set up project and VM instance

+  * Clone project template

+        git clone https://github.com/cawka/spring16-cs118-project2 ~/cs118-proj2
+        cd ~/cs118-proj2

+  * Initialize VM

+        vagrant up

+  * To establish an SSH session to the created VM, run

+        vagrant ssh

+  If you are using Putty on Windows platform, `vagrant ssh` will return information regarding the IP address and the port to connect to your virtual machine.

+- Work on your project

+  All files in `~/cs118-proj2` folder on the host machine will be automatically synchronized with `/vagrant` folder on the virtual machine.
+For example, to compile your code, you can run the following commands:

+        vagrant ssh
+        cd /vagrant
+        make

+### Notes

+* If you want to open another SSH session, just open another terminal and run `vagrant ssh` (or create a new Putty session).

+* If you are using Windows, read [this article](http://www.sitepoint.com/getting-started-vagrant-windows/) to help yourself set up the environment.

+* The code base contains the basic `Makefile` and two empty files `server.cpp` and `client.cpp`.

+        $ vagrant ssh
+        vagrant@vagrant-ubuntu-xenial-64:~$ cd /vagrant
+        vagrant@vagrant-ubuntu-xenial-64:/vagrant$ ls
+        Makefile  README.md  Vagrantfile  client.cpp  server.cpp

+* You are now free to add more files and modify the Makefile to make the `server` and `client` full-fledged implementation.

 ## Submission